p4lang/p4c/docs/doxygen/Doxymain.md

 </script>
 @endhtmlonly

-Join the future of programmable networking with **P4C**, a tool that is transforming the way we handle network data.
-As networks evolve, so does the need for flexible and efficient solutions to manage increasing volumes of data. **P4C** stands at the forefront of this evolution, offering a revolutionary approach to network programming.
+[P4 (Programming Protocol-independent Packet Processors)](https://p4.org/) is a language for expressing how packets are processed by the data-plane of a programmable network element, e.g.(hardware or software switch, Smart-NIC, and network function appliance).

-P4C is the official open-source reference compiler for the [P4 (Programming Protocol-independent Packet Processors)](https://p4.org/) programming language.
-It supports both P4-14 and P4-16.
+P4C is the official open-source reference compiler for the [P4](https://p4.org/) programming language, supporting both P4-14 and P4-16.

-P4C is designed with extensibility in mind.
-It features a front-end and mid-end that can be extended by target-specific back ends.
+## Features of P4C

+- Provides compatibility for all versions of %P4.
+- Open-source compiler front end, allows anyone to quickly build a compiler for a new architecture.
+- Supports multiple back-ends for application specific integrated circuits (ASICs), network-interface cards (NICs), field-programmable gate arrays (FPGAs), software switches and other targets.
+- Promotes the expansion of software development tools like debuggers, integrated development environments, %P4 control-planes, testing and formal verification tools.
+- The Compiler has an extensible architecture, making it easy to add new passes and optimizations, and to hook up new back-ends.
+Furthermore, the front-end and mid-end can be further detailed and extended by target-specific back-end.

 @htmlonly
 <!-- https://www.svgrepo.com/collection/scarlab-oval-line-icons/ -->